ESDLMapEditorESSIM/ESDLMapEditorDocumentation/docs/source/features/assigning_control_strategies.rst

 Assigning control strategies
 ============================

-Models of (hybrid) energy systems created in MapEditor can be simulated by simulation tools that *speak* ESDL.
-Different tools simulate energy assets' behaviour (e.g. when and how it consumes of produces energy) in different ways.
-One way to define such behavior is using *control strategies*.
-Control strategies are assigned to assets' ports, and are directly related to the type of a port, as well as the type of an asset.
+Models of (hybrid) energy systems created in MapEditor can be analysed using simulation tools that *speak* ESDL.
+Different tools simulate energy assets' behaviour (e.g. when and how it consumes or produces energy) in different ways.
+One way to define such a behavior is using *control strategies*.
+Control strategies are assigned to assets' ports, and are directly related to the type of a port, as well as to the type of an asset.

-One of the simulation tools that uses ESDL to calculate energy balance in a system is *ESSIM* (Energy System Simulator).
-Below is the list of control strategies used by ESSIM to perform its analysis, describing what each strategy is and how to assign it to an asset.
+One of the simulation tools that uses ESDL to calculate energy balances in a system is *ESSIM* (Energy System Simulator).
+Below is a list of control strategies used by ESSIM to perform its analysis, describing what each strategy is and how to assign it to an asset.

 DrivenByDemand
 ______________

 This control strategy is assigned to producers and to the production side of a conversion.
-An asset that is assigned this control strategy will produce energy only when there is demand from the assets connected to it.
-In other words, it will follow the demand of the asset(s) it is connected to.
+An asset that is assigned this control strategy will produce energy only when there is demand from assets connected to it.
+In other words, it will follow the demand of those asset(s).

 To assign this control strategy, right-click on an asset and choose *Set Control Strategy*.